Receive a take-home prescription for Suboxone

 When you’re finally ready to accept help for your addiction, you may be faced with another hurdle: You have a job.
 You have previous commitments.
 But you’re ready to beat your addiction; you want a Suboxone doctor.
 What are your choices for treatment?
 Camden County Suboxone Clinic provides Office-Based Opioid Treatment (OBOT).

 Your best option may be Office-Based Opioid Treatment (OBOT).
-OBOT gives individuals suffering from opioid addiction the chance to get treatment without residential inpatient or outpatient services.
+OBOT gives you the chance to get treatment without residential inpatient or outpatient services.
 It’s flexible, convenient, and an effective long-term solution for recovery.
 Here’s how RCA’s Suboxone clinic works:

 - Call 856-679-2500 and schedule an appointment in our Somerdale, NJ OBOT office.

 - Your first appointment will be with a nurse practitioner (NP), who will conduct a biopsychosocial assessment.
 This will take about an hour.

 - The assessment will consist of several questions, but the three big areas that will determine what your dosage will be are: what your drug of choice is, how long you’ve been using it, and how much.

 - If the NP determines you’re a good candidate for OBOT, you will likely have an e-prescription or a prescription called in that same day.

 - You’ll receive your prescription for Suboxone and begin taking your predetermined dose from the convenience of your home.